 Matt: It acts sort of like a trimester high school course.
 We get two grades on it for the transcript: the grade from the first semester and the grade from the second semester.
 Normally you take two GOA classes a year, I only ended up taking one.
-But yes, it shows up on our transcript as a legitimate class.
+But don't think class diversity is something St. Mark's yes, it shows up on our transcript as a legitimate class.